NVIDIA/NeMo/docs/source/features/parallelisms.rst

 `DistributedFusedAdam <https://github.com/NVIDIA/apex/blob/master/apex/contrib/optimizers/distributed_fused_adam.py>`_
 from Apex.

+..
+    FSDP is not supported in NeMo 2.0 yet.
     Fully-Shared Data Parallelism
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     NeMo Framework supports Fully-Sharded Data Parallelism (FSDP), which shards parameter gradients and low-precision parameters for computation.
 This is in addition to the model states that the distributed optimizer shards, including optimizer states and high-precision parameters.
     Since FSDP shards the entire model states, it ensures linear model state memory savings with increasing DP size.
     FSDP is preferred for LLM training with unbalanced workloads between pipeline stages (or Transformer layers) or with a large vocabulary size, where pipelining would cause significant computation bubbles due to workload imbalance.
     Additionally, FSDP eliminates the need to search for performance-optimal mappings with 3D parallelism (TP/PP/DP) because it operates within a single parallelization domain.

     NeMo Framework uses `PyTorch's FSDP interface <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`_ to shard LLM model states, flattening the parameters of each transformer layer and partitioning them across data-parallel GPUs.
     FSDP introduces collective operations across data-parallel GPUs, including all-gather for parameter computation and reduce-scatter for parameter gradients.
     The all-gather operation occurs during both the network forward and back-propagation phases, while the gradient reduce-scatter operation happens only during back-propagation.
     These FSDP communications are overlapped with transformer layer computations.

     Setting ``fsdp=true`` enables FSDP.
     The mixed precision recipe can be set by ``precision`` knob, which determines both the computation and communication precisions.
     Also, one can use ``grad_reduce_dtype`` to override the gradient reduction precision specifically.

 Model Parallelism